skagedal/blog.skagedal.tech/_drafts/26-habit-tracker-usability.md

 For now I'll just repeat a bunch of stuff between my two views (`home` and `habits`); I'll learn later how to use [page layouts](https://www.thymeleaf.org/doc/articles/layouts.html) and includes.

 This will do for now – I'm realizing that to get the design I sort of have in mind, I'll have to do some custom CSS work.
+I'm not sure that's what I want to focus on.
+Maybe.
+I'm thinking I might want to maybe instead write a native iOS client.
+Or add some visualizations of the progress so far.
+Or something else.
+Who knows what the future might bring!